degville/snap-docs/docs/reference/development/interfaces/choosing-a-security-model.md

 ```

 [quote]
-:information_source: If you are working with an [Electron app](/interfaces/electron-apps), you will not have a snapcraft.yaml file.
+ⓘ  If you are working with an [Electron app](/interfaces/electron-apps), you will not have a snapcraft.yaml file.
 Set the `confinement` [property](https://www.electron.build/configuration/snap), under the top-level `snap` key in your package.json file.
 This defaults to `strict`.
 [/quote]

 You will also likely need to specify some interfaces.
 These are declarations that tell the system to give permission for a specific task, such as accessing a webcam or binding to a network port.
 You can find a list of interfaces and their intended purpose in the [reference documentation](https://forum.snapcraft.io/t/supported-interfaces/7744).